 Yesterday I was reading experiences of other language teachers .
 I noticed the book called Reflective Practice written by Thomas C. Farrel.
 There was a passage about sources of teacher beliefs in the book.
-I want to share it with you.
+You may wonder where teachers’ beliefs originate.

 “Richards and Lockhart (1994) have suggested that ESL teachers’ beliefs can originate from any of the following six possible sources: